 The policies and tools we have developed to help us reach our goals include:

-Our Equal Opportunity Policy commits us to ensuring that there is no unjustified discrimination in the recruitment, retention, training and development of staff on the basis of gender, marital status, sexual identity, religion and belief, political opinion, ethnicity/race, work pattern, age, disability or HIV/AIDS status, socio-economic background, spent convictions, trade union activity or membership, or on the basis of having or not having dependants.
-Our Equal Opportunity Policy benefits employees and potential employees and helps achieve dignity at work and contributes to providing the best possible services to partners and clients.
+Our Equality Policy commits us to ensuring that there is no unjustified discrimination in the recruitment, retention, training and development of staff on the basis of gender, marital status, sexual identity, religion and belief, political opinion, ethnicity/race, work pattern, age, disability or HIV/AIDS status, socio-economic background, spent convictions, trade union activity or membership, or on the basis of having or not having dependants.
+Our Equality Policy benefits employees and potential employees and helps achieve dignity at work and contributes to providing the best possible services to partners and clients.

 To find out more, visit: